-Our class teacher is Mrs McLeod and our teaching assistants are Miss Brownsword and Mrs Verity.
+Our class teacher is Mrs Harper and our teaching assistants are Miss Brownsword, Mrs Forster, Mrs Morley and Miss Thomas.

 Our facilities are tailored to the needs of this age group with lots of space including a well-resourced classroom, a library, a hall, and a spacious outdoor learning and play area.